MaciejDzikowski/sequence_profile_parser/README.md

-"a spimple sequence profile parser; work in process"
+"a simple sequence profile parser; work in process"